 In-house marketers who are personalizing their web experiences and who are able to quantify the improvement see, on average, a 19% uplift in sales.

-Email Autoresponders are multi-step campaigns used to deliver emails over time.
-And are a great Marketing Automation workhorse.
+Email autoresponders are multi-step campaigns used to deliver emails over time and are a great marketing automation workhorse.

 Let’s say you have an ebook download created to appeal to one of your buyer personas.
 Your visitor completes a conversion form on your website for the ebook.
-Their contact record is created in Jumplead.
-And an Automation triggers a follow up autoresponder that recaps on some of the content of the ebook.
-And suggests a related but more detailed piece of content.
+Their contact record is created in Jumplead and an automation triggers a follow-up autoresponder that recaps on some of the content of the ebook.
+It also suggests related but more detailed content.

-Clicking through from your email they download the second piece of content.
-This time adding their telephone number and answering a few qualification questions.
+Clicking through from your email they download the second piece of content, this time adding their telephone number and answering a few qualification questions.
 This triggers another automation.
 They're moved to a more qualified sales-ready stage.
 The original campaign is stopped and a new sales-ready email campaign starts.